n1243645679976/SVSNet/README.md

 Refer to `run.sh`, we split the experiments into 5 stages:

 ### Stage 0:
 We extract all the waveform from `database-dir` to `output-dir`.
-(Note that downsampling is donw in this step)
+(Note that downsampling is done in this step)

 ```